-^{} The Amour of Cupid and Psyche was a subject which lay in common amongst the Platonic writers.
+\ The amour of Cupid and Psyche was a subject which lay in common amongst the Platonic writers.
 And every one fashioned this agreeable fiction according to the doctrines he had to convey under it.
-By this means it could not but become famous.
-The remaining monuments of ancient sculpture convince us that it was very famous; in which, nothing is so common as the figures of Cupid and Psyche in the various circumstances of their adventures.
+By this means it could not become famous.
+The remaining monuments of ancient sculpture convince us that it was very famous; in which nothing is so common as the figures of Cupid and Psyche in the various circumstances of their adventures.

-192 AMOUR OF
+184 AMOUR OF

-erime, in their celebration.
-But our author who had imbibed his Platonism, not at the muddy streams of those late enthusiasts, but at the pure fountain-head of the Academy itself, well understood how much this superstition, with all its plausible pretences, had polluted the mysteries; and, therefore, as in the course of the adventures of his golden ass, he had stigmatized the two other kinds of magic, he composed this celebrated tale, hitherto so little understood, to expose the magic of theürgy.
-It is, as we said, a philosophic allegory, delivered in the adventures of Psyche, or the soul: whose various labours and traverses in this progress, are all represented as the affects of her indiscreet passion for that species of magic called Theürgy.
+other kinds of magic, he composed this celebrated tale, hitherto so little understood, to expose the magic of theurgy.
+It is, as we said, a philosophic allegory, delivered in the adventures of Psyche, or the soul, whose various labours and traverses in this progress, are all represented as the effects of her indiscreet passion for that species of magic called